-Having the skills to speak up and advocate for yourself will help you in all areas of your life.
-It will help you get the most out of your education, your job, and more.
-If you already know how to speak up, great!
-If you need help in this area, you can ask for support and training on self-advocacy to be added to your IEP/504 plan.
+Having the skills to speak up and advocate for yourself will help you in all areas of your life. for support and training on self-advocacy to be added to your IEP/504 plan.
 You can also ask to participate in clubs and activities in school that can help you learn these skills.
 Examples are debate club or theater.
 Both help you learn the skill of speaking in front of others.

 When it comes to transition planning, your opinion about what transition goals and services are right for you is the most important opinion.
-It's so important that the law requires that your school invite you to transition planning meetings.
-You should speak up at these meetings about your life goals, including what you want to do after you graduate from high school.
-You should also let your school know that you want to be invited to and attend these meetings.
+It's so important that the law requires that your school invite you to transition planning